o2r-project/api/docs/compendium/substitute.md

 }
 ```

-Example 02 - in case the overlay file has the same filename as one of the existing base files:
+Example 02 - in case the overlay file has the same filename as one of the existing base files and is in a sub-directory in the overlay compendium:

 ```json
 200 OK